Best Walking Shoe Frequently Asked Questions

 I found this out the hard, or should I say painful way!
 A neutral shoe was recommended to me by an athletic shoe store clerk for my high arches.
 As soon as I got them home and started walking in them, I had terrible pain in my arches.
 I took them back to the store and learned that because I am also an overpronator, I need extra support to help control my overpronation, which causes stress and pain to my arches.
 I exchanged the neutral pair for a stability shoe and poof, the arch pain was gone.

+How can you tell if you are an underpronator or overpronator?
+Have a look at this page I created on how to select the best walking shoes.
 It will walk you step-by-step through the process of identifying what type of pronator you are.
 You can also visit a podiatrist or an athletic shoe store that has the technology to analyze your feet and how you walk to provide detailed information about your degree of pronation, among other things.

 Q: I am an overpronator.
 Which is the best walking shoe?